-And this arm workout article is for my fellow members in our Over 60 Club (or over 50) whose arms lack muscle tone, strength, & jiggle around more than they want them to.
+This arm workout article is for my fellow members in our Over 60 Club (& anyone else, really) whose arms lack muscle tone, strength, & jiggle around more than they want them to.

-In it I share the specific exercises I do for each of the muscle groups in our upper arms — our biceps & triceps muscles — in order to keep them toned & in shape.
+In it I’ll go over the specific exercises I do for each of the muscle groups in our upper arms — our biceps & triceps muscles — in order to keep them toned & in shape.

-I then provide training volume suggestions (i.e., sets & reps) for each of these exercises for flabby arms, as well as ideas on how to get the best results from this arm workout.
+I also provide training volume suggestions (i.e., sets & reps) for each of these exercises for flabby arms, as well as ideas on how to get the best results from this arm workout.

 Some of these will be tips on how to boost your metabolism in order to lower your body fat percentage, which in turn will help the muscle you’ll be building in your arms show itself more.

 A couple of program notes

 * This workout routine is well-suited for women & men alike: no gender bias here on heydayDo.
 And it’ll work for you no matter your age too — I’ve been doing these exercises since I was in my 20s.

 * This can be done at home or anywhere you want to take your dumbbells.

 - (Obviously if you have a gym membership, that’ll work too.)

-* Ideally you’ll either have adjustable dumbbells or pairs of dumbbells of varying weight like those shown below.
+* Ideally you’ll either have adjustable dumbbells or pairs of dumbbells of varying weight.
 This is because you’ll be stronger on some of the exercises compared to others, and it’s important each exercise is neither too easy nor too hard for you to perform.